 Electrical Penetration Assemblies for Nuclear Power Plants

-SCHOTT Eternaloc™ - Small component.
+SCHOTT Eternaloc® - Small component.
 Big impact.

 Nuclear power plant containment structures are entirely sealed off constructions designed to safely contain the nuclear reactor.
-In order to keep the radioactive high-energy source controlled, electricity is needed inside the containment structure to supply thousands of instruments, control panels, electric motors and many other electric and electronic devices.
+In order to keep the radioactive high-energy source controlled, electricity is needed inside the containment structure to supply thousands of instruments, control panels, electric motors and many other electronic devices.

-- A metal housing with the sealed-in conductors
+- A metal housing with sealed-in conductors

-- The glass-to-metal seal (in compression technique)
+- The glass-to-metal seal (using compression seal technology)